 Learn how to create accessible Microsoft Word documents that conform to the Revised 508 Standards.

-The resources in this section were developed by the Federal CIO Council Accessible Electronic Documents Community of Practice (AED COP).
+Guidance developed by the Accessible Electronic Documents Community of Practice (AED COP).

 - Baseline Test Process (MS Word, September 2017)